The Left (North Macedonia)

 The Left (Левица) is a far-left, nationalist and eurosceptic political party in North Macedonia.
-Led by Dimitar Apasiev, a professor of Law at the Goce Delčev University of Štip, the party is anti-NATO and promotes anti-clericalism, anti-fascism, anti-imperialism, and socialism.
+Led by Dimitar Apasiev, a professor of law at the Goce Delčev University of Štip, the party is anti-NATO and promotes anti-clericalism, anti-fascism, anti-imperialism, and socialism.
 They have a youth wing called Red Youth (Macedonian: Црвена Младина).

 Foundation and ideology

-The Left was founded on November 2015.
+The Left was founded in November 2015.
 It was formed by three principal movements: the Communist Party of Macedonia, the movement Solidarity, and the Movement for Social Justice "Lenka", which its parliamentary leader Dimitar Apasiev belongs to.
 The party was founded during the Macedonian political crisis and before the so-called Colorful Revolution.
 It defines itself as a party advocating labour rights and social justice, while opposing "inter-ethnic barriers" and ethnic nationalism.
 Anti-imperialism, democratic socialism, leftist patriotism, anti-clericalism, and military neutrality are among the party's founding principles.
 Internally, the party has declared its intention to structure itself along the lines of democratic centralism.
 As a radical left party, it has been proud of its anti-fascism and nurtures the traditions of Yugoslav socialism.
 The party has local branches in 21 cities and municipalities.
-In 2018, most of the party's founders were expelled, allowing Dimitar Apasiev to get elected as the party's president.
+In February 2019, most of the party's founders were expelled, allowing Dimitar Apasiev to get elected as the party's president.
 The party and its leader Apasiev have been described by some journalists and party's founders as "fascist".
 However, per political scientist Ivo Bosilkov, this is a "gross misconception" since the party's ideology is still largely far-left.